 - Baseball hat and sunglasses

-My winter coat unzips into two layers.
+My winter coat unzips into two layers, which helps me save space.
 I kept the outer shell with me all day as a windbreaker or raincoat, and swapped out other layers in my backpack as needed.
+Just make sure you have something warm and a raincoat!

 What’s it like to crew for Leadville?

-In 2019, I walked more than seven miles over the course of the day.
+In 2019, I walked more than seven miles.
 I didn’t even go to all the aid stations, and I was actually trying to limit my walking for the day!
 (I’m preggo and have symphysis pubis disorder).

 You’re going to be very tired.
 It’s a very long weekend emotionally, so even if you’re not running, you’ll be headed to bed at 7 pm on Sunday.
 You need to make sure you get some sleep before then though.
 You can’t support your runner well if you’re also completely frazzled.